netxillon/Hadoop/README.md

 The config files are from running cluster.

-Feel free to use them.
+Feel free to use them, but please drop an email with your feedback.

 I have uploaded a 64-bit version of the latest stable release hadoop-2.6.0